Will you write my essay for me?

 Besides your love of language, what other experience do you bring to the process?

 Project management, stress management, time management, how to consume a large but unspecified four-hooved animal, not by running toward it full-speed with your mouth open, but by carefully carving it into manageable, bite-sized pieces.

 Why don’t meet with people in person?

-Once I began working via Skype and FaceTime with students on the East Coast and then overseas, I found it surprisingly easy to connect (and bond) with clients this way.
+Once I began working via video with students on the East Coast and then overseas, I found it surprisingly easy to connect (really connect) with clients this way.
 I also discovered that students feel more relaxed talking with me from the comfort of their bedrooms, which is a definite plus.
 And finally, it costs the client less when the rituals of meeting and the offering of tea in my office, etc., can be somewhat truncated.

 Once I send you my draft, what kind of turnaround time can I expect from you?

-It depends on how many manuscripts I’m working on at the time.
+It depends on how many essays I’m working on at the time.
 During my busiest times I impose a first-in/first-out system.
-On average, I’m able to turn an essay around in three of four days.
+On average, I’m able to turn an essay around in four to five days.

 Why are you drawn to narrative nonfiction and the personal essay?